How Much Are Fines for Texting and Driving in California?

 Fines

 The California DMV doesn’t assign points for the first time you get caught on your phone while driving.
 However, each subsequent offense results in one point on your record.
-Of course, if you think you’re not guilty, you should seek legal advice from a traffic ticket lawyer to avoid paying a base fine for cell phone tickets.
+If you think you’re not guilty, you should seek legal advice from a traffic ticket lawyer to avoid paying a base fine for cell phone tickets.

 How Fines Can Affect Insurance Costs

-Once you pay the fine for your infraction, the case will be closed, but the violation will show up as points on your record for three to seven years4.
-Insurance companies usually look at the past three to five years of your driving record, so a texting and driving violation can increase the auto insurance costs in California during that time.
+Once you pay the fine for your infraction, the case will be closed, but the violation will show up on your record for three to seven years.4 For subsequent violations, you can also expect one DMV point added to your record.
+Insurance companies usually look at the past three years of your driving record, so a texting and driving violation can increase the auto insurance costs in California during that time.

 While there’s limited data on how texting and driving tickets affect car insurance rates, we can get a better sense by looking at how speeding tickets increase premiums.
-In California, a speeding ticket increases full coverage premiums by about $60 per month.
+A speeding ticket in California increases full coverage premiums by about 25 percent on average.
 A texting and driving ticket could have a similar effect on your rates.

 If you have a texting and driving violation on your record, you can shop around for the cheapest rates.
-To find the best car insurance in California for your needs and budget, it’s always a good idea to get quotes from at least three providers.
-USAA, GEICO, and Progressive offer lower-than-average premiums for speeding tickets in the Golde
+To find the best car insurance in California for your needs and budget, get quotes from at least three providers.
+USAA, GEICO, and CSAA (AAA) offer lower-than-average premiums for speeding tickets in the Golden State, so you can see what they charge for drivers with texting and driving tickets.

 How the Police Enforce Phone and Texting Laws